team18300/fssfll/lesson1/lesson1.md

 1. In a different browser window or browser tab start the simulator: [Launch FSS FLL Simulator: LESSON 1](https://fssfll.github.io/gears/public/index.html?worldJSON=https%3A%2F%2Ffssfll.github.io%2Ffssfll%2Flesson1%2Flesson1.json)
   * Once in the simulator, navigate between programming and running the bot using the menu tabs in the upper left.
 Try navigating between the menu options.
-  * **Blocks:** Allows for using Scratch like programming blocks to build a Python program.
+  * **Blocks Tab:** Allows for using Scratch like programming blocks to build a Python program.
-  * **Python:** This is the python program run by the simulator.
+  * **Python Tab:** This is the python program run by the simulator.
 You can write your Python program right in the browser or you can load it using the "File->Load Python from your computer" menu.
 Python programs can also be saved back to your computer using the "File->Save Python to your computer" option.
-  * **Simulator:** This is the robot simulation environmnent.
+  * **Simulator Tab:** This is the robot simulation environmnent.
 You can simulate your Python program on to scale a virtual robot.
-  * **File:** Use this to load or save python programs
+  * **File Menu:** Use this to load or save python programs
+  * **Python Menu:** Use this to select the version of python to use with your program.
-  * **Robot:** Use this to select your robot.
+  * **Robot Menu:** Use this to select your robot.
 For this lesson, the default robot "FSS FLL Single Sensor Line Follower" is selected already.
+  * **Worlds Menu:** Use this to select the game table.
+For this lesson the game table is selected already.

 2. Navigate to the "Simulator" tab.
-  * Click on the "Follow" camera mode in the upper right to toggle the camera style between "Follow," "Top" and "Arc."
+  * Click on the "Follow" camera icon in the upper right to toggle the camera style between "Follow," "Top" and "Arc."
 You can use the right and middle mouse buttons to move the camera around.
   * Inspect the game board.
 The virtual robot is in the lower right start area quarter circle.
-There are two movable food cubes on the game table along with an stationary speed bumb north of Mechanic Street.
+There are two movable cubes on the game table.
-  * Your mission is to move one food cube into the M08 Food circle one into the M09 Regolith circle.
+  * Your mission is to move one cube into the M08 Food circle one into the M09 Regolith circle.

 3. Now it is time to create your python program!
+  * In the simulator click on the **Python Menu** and select **Pybricks Mode**
-  * Navigate to the "Python" tab.
+  * Click on the **Python Tab**
   * You can see some of the python program is already in the text editor.
-  * There are many online resources for learning the Python programming language.
-For this first lesson, here are some tips:
-    * Comments are preceeded by the symbol "#"
-    * For this lesson, you will be adding your changes below the comment "# Here is where your code starts"  Do not modify the code above that comment as it includes many of the features and functions required to make your robot work.
-    * The Python programming language like many programming languages is strict when it comes to spelling, punctuation, and indentation.
-  * Use the code in the example below to attempt to move the food cube into the M08 food circle.
-Copy it from here and paste it into the Python tabs text editor.
+  * Use the code in the example below to attempt to move the purple cube into the M08 circle.
-    * Be careful to either replace all the contents in the python tab text editor with what is listed below or only include the code below "# Here is where your code starts"
-    * Try adjusting the robot speed which is the first number "150" in the drive function "robot.drive(150, 0)"
-    * Try adjusting the turn angle which is the second number "0" in the drive function
-    * Try adjusting how far the robot drives which is the "1400" in the while loop "while motorB.angle() <= 1400:"
+    * You can copy the code below and paste it into the **Python Tab** to solve mission M08.

-4. Go to the "Simulator" tab and click the play button to run the simulation.
+    * After you copy the code into the **Python Tab** click the **Simulator Tab** and press the play triange to run the simulation.
+  * Now try to add your own code using the .straight() and .turn() methods to move the orange cube into the M09 circle.
+  * Continue to simulate and change your program until the purple cube is in the M08 circle and the orange cube is in the M09 circle.

-5. After Creating the program, save it to your computer using the menu "File->Save Python to my computer"
+5. After Creating the program, save it to your computer using the *File Menu** and then Save Python to my computer.
+Make sure you save the program in a safe spot becuase we will use it again!

 ```python
 #!/usr/bin/env pybricks-micropython